vincen-github/ACT/README.md

 Official repository of the paper **Unsupervised Transfer Learning via Adversarial Contrastive Training**

 ## Organization
-The checkpoints are stored in the `data` directory every 100 epochs during training.
-All reported results in the paper can be reproduced using the `.pt` files in the `model` directory.
+The checkpoints are stored in the `models` directory every 100 epochs during training and are used to be reproduced the reported results.
 The `dataset` directory contains the code for reading various datasets, while the `eval` directory includes code related to evaluation.
 The `method` directory contains the implementation of ACT, and `model.py` defines the encoder structure.

 ## Supported Models
 - ACT(Ours)